 - Be able to successfully pass several background checks

-- Filing a petition for adoption with Colorado courts
+- File a petition for adoption with Colorado courts.

-- Filing by the adoptive stepparent’s spouse (custodial parent) showing approval of the adoption
+- File by the custodial parent, showing their approval of the adoption.

-- Gaining the consent of the child if he or she is over the age of 12 years
+- Gain the consent of the child if he or she is over 12 years of age.

-- If the non-custodial parent’s consent cannot be obtained, showing that the non-custodial parent has abandoned the child for one year or more and/ or has failed to provide reasonable support for the child, without cause.
+- If the non-custodial parent’s consent cannot be obtained, show the non-custodial parent has abandoned the child for one year or more or has failed to provide reasonable support for the child, without cause.

-If you are beginning the process of adopting a stepson or stepdaughter in Colorado, contact the experienced family law attorneys at Robinson & Henry.
-Our attorneys understand the challenges you face at this important juncture.
-We will be your strong and capable allies, helping you achieve your objective as quickly and amicably as possible.
-Call 303-688-0944 for your initial consultation.
+Our Colorado stepparent adoption attorneys understand the challenges you face at this important juncture.
+We understand having a strong and capable ally will help you achieve your objective as quickly and amicably as possible.